-We recommend that your accounting system be the center of your business' systems.
-Cloud accounting software and other cloud business apps allow this to happen seamlessly.
+Cloud accounting gets all your systems talking.
+We recommend that your accounting system be the centre of your business' systems, and cloud accounting software and other cloud business apps allow this to happen seamlessly.
 Why?
 It is because of the power of automation.
 You need to only enter your customers' details in once.

 Xero as an example does a very good job at integrating many other cloud apps that will enable your business to run smoothly.
 (I mention Xero, but it is important to note that Xero is not for every business, just that it does a sensational job at integrating with other apps.)

 So what other apps should you integrate with your accounting system?
-Here's a few to start with:
+Here are a few to start with:

-- Marketing tools like a CRM and email marketing software
+- Marketing tools like CRM and email marketing software

 - Sales tools like proposal software and engagement management